Boris Gramatikov, Ph.D.

 Physics and Astronomy at the Johns Hopkins University.
 This project was supported generously by The Hartwell Foundation with the 2009

 Individual Biomedical Research Award.
-Click here

-Retinal
+Retinal birefringence

-individual research projects sponsored by the foundation.
-The goal of the
+sponsored by the foundation.
+The goal of this research project is to further

-combine them with the aim of enhancing the current ability to determine levels of retinal
+improve these two technologies and combine them with the aim of enhancing the current ability to determine

-likelihood of disease progression.
+better identify likelihood of disease progression.
 Read

 more…

-Determination of ocular defocus using the double-pass blur image of a point source of
+Determination of ocular defocus using the double-pass blur image of a

-blur image of a point source is used to determine the quality of focus of the
+point source of light.
+The double-pass blur image of a point source is used

-human eye.
-This project is based on earlier work by Dr. David Guyton, Dr. David
+earlier work by Dr. David Guyton, Dr. David Hunter and Nainesh

-distinguish focused from defocused light.
-A monochromatic near-infrared light
+defocused light.
+A monochromatic near-infrared light source (laser diode) is

-source (laser diode) is employed.
-The light reflected from the fundus of the
+employed.
+The light reflected from the fundus of the eye is projected by a

-eye is projected by a beamsplitter onto the bulls-eye detector, which is
+beamsplitter onto the bulls-eye detector, which is optically conjugate to the

-optically conjugate to the laser diode.
-The photodetector signal obtained is a
+laser diode.
+The photodetector signal obtained is a function of the amount of

-function of the amount of defocus caused by the double-pass point spread
+defocus caused by the double-pass point spread reflected from the retina.
+The

-reflected from the retina.
-The signal is affected by refractive error,
+signal is affected by refractive error, incomplete accommodation, media

-incomplete accommodation, media opacities, and abnormalities of retinal
+opacities, and abnormalities of retinal reflection.
+One of the major risk

-reflection.
-One of the major risk factors for amblyopia is refractive error,
+factors for amblyopia is refractive error, or, more accurately, the degree of

-or, more accurately, the degree of defocus the eye experiences.
-The defocus is
+defocus the eye experiences.
+The defocus is perhaps best quantified by

-perhaps best quantified by measuring the size of the retinal blur circle.
-Such
+measuring the size of the retinal blur circle.
+Such defocus detection can be

-defocus detection can be combined with eye-fixation monitoring to be used as a
+combined with eye-fixation monitoring to be used as a screening tool to detect

-screening tool to detect risk factors for amblyopia.
+risk factors for amblyopia.

 More about me (scroll down)